 Since the adoption of the Local Plan Part 1, the Gillingham Neighbourhood Plan has been made.
 The Neighbourhood Plan has identified specific green spaces for protection.
 The application site is not identified as an important open/green space.
 Because of the number of important trees highlighted around the site and in the adjacent land, a Provisional Tree Preservation Order (TPO/2021/0008) has been served across the site.
 It should be noted that no important trees are proposed for removal.

-New tree and hedge planting is shown throughout the indicative site layout which is supported and full details will form part of any future reserved matters application.
-The Council's tree officer has no objections to the proposed development and recommends that full Arboricultural input is given to any future layout when determining reserved matters and that the final detail of any tree protective measures are submitted for consideration.
+New tree and hedge planting are shown throughout the indicative site layout which is supported and full details will form part of any future reserved matters application.
+The Council's tree officer had no objection to the previous application, these comments still stand and require a full Arboricultural input is given to any future layout when determining reserved matters and that the final detail of any tree protective measures are submitted for consideration.